Cranfield Airport

 Cranfield Airport is an airfield just outside the village of Cranfield, in Bedfordshire, England.
-It is 7 NM south-west of Bedford and 5.5 NM east of Milton Keynes.
+It is about 12 mi by road south-west of central Bedford and 7.5 mi east of Milton Keynes city centre.
 It was originally a Second World War aerodrome, RAF Cranfield.
-It is now used for business aviation, private flights, and for research and development activities.
+It is now used for business aviation, private flights and for research and development activities.
+In July 2026 the airport was rebranded as London Cranfield Airport.

 History

 RAF Cranfield was built by John Laing & Son on 100 acre of farmland acquired by the Air Ministry in 1935 as Britain re-armed to face the growing threats on the continent.
 It was formally opened on 1 June 1937 and initially became the base for No. 62 Squadron RAF and No. 82 Squadron RAF of No. 1 (Bomber) Group, flying the already obsolete Hawker Hind biplanes.

-Both squadrons converted to Bristol Blenheim Is in 1938.
+Both squadrons converted to the Bristol Blenheim in 1938.
 62 Squadron was moved to Singapore in August 1939 where it was destroyed by the invading Japanese Imperial forces.
 RAF Cranfield's grass airstrip was replaced with three hardened runways in the winter of 1939 and spring of 1940 and became a target for enemy action in the late summer of that year, with mines, bombs and incendiaries dropped on it and the nearby village of Cranfield.

 Aircraftsman Vivian Hollowday, serving at the airfield, won the George Cross for the attempted rescue of two crews which crashed there in July and August 1940.

 August 1941 saw the fast developing station become a night fighter training centre with the arrival of No. 51 Night fighter Operational Training Unit.
 This was disbanded after the end of the war in Europe in May 1945 and the airfield became the site for a new College of Aeronautics (now Cranfield University).
-This college helped develop the highly successful Hawker Siddeley Harrier jump jet and has serviced the Hawker Hurricanes and Supermarine Spitfires of the Battle of Britain Memorial Flight.
+This college helped develop the highly successful Hawker Siddeley Harrier V/STOL aircraft and has serviced the Hawker Hurricanes and Supermarine Spitfires of the Battle of Britain Memorial Flight.
 The UK's sole remaining airworthy Avro Lancaster was based at Cranfield until 1964.

-The following squadrons were here at some point:
+The following squadrons were stationed at RAF Cranfield: